Last Updated on October 11, 2025 by Lindsey

 - Undercover Mission: The museum assigns you a secret identity at the start, and you complete spy missions throughout your visit.
 Don’t forget your cover story!

 Pro Tip: Book timed tickets in advance.
 They recommend planning for at least two hours here, but we spent three and could have stayed even longer.
-There is a lot of reading and some darker subject matter, so it’s best for 9 and up.
+There is a lot of reading and some darker subject matter, so it’s best for nine and up.
 This is an especially good option for teens!
 Ticket prices vary but are cheaper if booked in advance or on weekdays.
 They typically range from $27-35 for adults.
-Kids 7-12 get $35% off an kids 6 and under are free.
+Kids 7-12 get $35% off, and kids 6 and under are free.

 Fun fact: One of America’s most notorious double agents lived just around the corner from where we now live and was arrested doing a dead drop in the park I love walking in.
 You can learn about the spy, Robert Hanssen, at the museum.